ztsrin17/Data-Analyst-Luxembourg/T1-SQL/Case-Study-1-Dannys-Diner/README.md

 #### Approach

 One hiccup with our data for questions like these is we cannot determine which is first between s.order_date & mb.join_date if the date is identical.
-Did a customer place said order, became a member, then placed his first 'member' order right after, or on a future date?
+Did a customer place said order, became a member, then placed their first 'member' order right after, or on a future date?
 Did a customer become a member, placed said order?

 Since there is no way of knowing, we will go with this scenario: